 Now instead of castling herself, White now sees a chance to take full control of the centre and make a pawn wall.
 She plays her pawn from d2 to d4.

 So Black starts thinking about how to keep White's king in the centre.
-And he finds a nice solution moving his Paladin from e6 to c4.
+And he finds a nice solution moving his General from e6 to c4.

-White is now not allowed to castle because she will be moving through check - note how the Paladin on c4 controls White's f1 square.
+White is now not allowed to castle because she will be moving through check - note how the General on c4 controls White's f1 square.

 Suddenly the game has got interesting!

 White would really love to castle.
-So she starts thinking how to chase the Paladin away from it's nice post on c4.
-White finds a solution, moving her Minotaur from c3 to e4 attacking the Paladin on c4.
+So she starts thinking how to chase the General away from it's nice post on c4.
+White finds a solution, moving her Minotaur from c3 to e3 attacking the General on c4.

-Black obviously doesn't want to lose his powerful Paladin, so he retreats his Paladin from c4 to b5.
+Black obviously doesn't want to lose his powerful General, so he retreats his General from c4 to b5.